-Learner support funds Restated
+Learner support funds

-2024 2023

-£'000 £'000
+2025 £'000 2024 £'000

-Brought forward balance 21 13
+Brought forward balance 2 21

-Welsh Government grants 201 243
+Welsh Government grants 211 201

-Other Income 4 4
+Other Income 3 4

-226 260

-Disbursed to students (218) (227)
+Disbursed to students 216 226 Administration costs (212) (218)

-Administration costs (6) (8)

-Balance unspent as at 31 July 2 21
+Balance unspent as at 31 July 0 2

-2023 has been restated to recognise interest earned and to align with return to Welsh Government Financial Contingency Fund grants are available solely for students.
+Financial Contingency Fund grants are available solely for students.
 In the majority of instances, the college only acts as a paying agent.
 In these circumstances, the grants and related disbursements are therefore excluded from the Statement of Comprehensive Income.